TargetHolding/pyspark-elastic/README.md

 Using with PySpark shell
 ------------------------

-Replace `spark-submit` with `pyspark` to start the interactive shell and don't provide a script as argument and then import PySpark Cassandra.
+Replace `spark-submit` with `pyspark` to start the interactive shell and don't provide a script as argument and then import PySpark Elastic.
 Note that when performing this import the `sc` variable in pyspark is augmented with the `esRDD(...)` and `esJsonRDD(...)` methods.

 ```python
 import pyspark_elastic